Golden Triangle of Meat-packing

 The Golden Triangle of Meat-packing or Golden Triangle of Beef refers to the influence of meat-packing in three southwestern Kansas counties and their principal cities: Dodge City, Garden City, and Liberal.
 While population decreased in many counties in western Kansas during the 20th century, these three cities and their environs experienced population increases from 1980 to 2020.
-The increases were primarily due to employment opportunities at four large slaughter houses and meat-packing plants.
-The large majority of the employees at the meat packing plants are Hispanics, most foreign-born and many presumed to be undocumented.
-Unlike the rest of the state, Hispanics by 2020 made up a majority of the population of these three counties plus one adjacent county.
+The increases were primarily due to employment opportunities at four large slaughterhouses and meat-packing plants.

+In response to meatpacking industry demand, and migrating due to the loss of the Vietnam War, Vietnamese and Lao immigrants arrived in the 1970s and 1980s.
+However, many upwardly-mobile members of these groups left the area by the late 1980s.
+Subsequently, Mexican and Central American immigrants were recruited by the plants.
+By the 2020s, the large majority of the employees at the meat packing plants were Hispanic.
+Unlike the rest of the state, Hispanics are the majority of the population of these three counties plus one adjacent county.